ihamdi/Covid-xRay-Classification/README.md

 ```
 python train.py experiment=template
 ```
-This will run an experiment based on the template using the following parameters:
+This will run an experiment based on the template using the following configuation:
 1. 20 epochs (unless early stopping is triggered)
 2. Torchxrayvision's "ALL" (pretrained Densenet121) model with no Dropout
 3. Adam optimizer with learning rate of 0.003 and AMSGrad enabled.